Skip to content

 async getRemoteData(options) {

-// Is there a PHP session cookie?
+// is there a PHP session cookie?

 if (this.phpSessionCookie) {

-// Are there any headers?
+// are there headers?

 if (!options.headers) {